U.S. Outdoor and Indoor DAS Forecast, 2017-2022: DAS in a Soon-to-Be 5G World

 Will distributed antenna systems, indoor and outdoor, have a role in the 5G world?
 Absolutely.
 But just as the architecture of radio access networks (RANs) will change as operators move from LTE to 5G, so too will DAS change.

 iGR splits the DAS market by indoor and outdoor and then further divides the indoor market into commercial buildings and residential (multiple dwelling units or MDUs). iGR’s oDAS forecast grows out of its “outdoor small cell” model and market study, while its iDAS forecast grows out of its “indoor small cell” model and market study.
 This market study highlights the DAS-specific portions of those models and market studies.
-The commercial building segment is where iGR believes most of the DAS growth will occur over the next five years.

 This market study provides a brief overview of the different types of small cells, including DAS, and the goals around future iDAS and oDAS deployments.
 It then provides an explanation of the methodology used to create the actual iDAS and oDAS forecasts, both for nodes and DAS systems.

 Note that CBRS is not included in these forecasts.
 The CBRS landscape is still in flux as of this writing, and key rules may be changed or none may be changed at all. iGR has modeled the potential impact of CBRS in a standalone report (which will be updated when the new rules are issued).

 - What is an outdoor small cell?
 What are metrocells, RRHs and oDAS?

 - What is an indoor small cell?
 What are femtocells, picocells and iDAS?

 - Why do the mobile networks need iDAS and oDAS?

 - How does DAS fit into operators’ evolving networks?